ShabbirHasan1/TradingAPIs/java/README.md

 **You can also import the code straight into your IDE:**
-Spring Tool Suite (STS)
+- Spring Tool Suite (STS)
-IntelliJ IDEA
+- IntelliJ IDEA
+- Eclipse

 **How to run this sample:**